 - You may send only two Promotional Emails per course per month.

 - You may only send Promotional Emails from courses where you are a visible instructor.
+For more information on instructor permissions and how to edit them, please click here.

 - You may send coupon code links for your courses.
 For more information on how to create coupon codes for your courses, please click here.